~ Click on this link for today's readings ~

 Today in John 15 verses 12 & 13 we will read these words of Jesus - “My command is this: Love each other as I have loved you.
 Greater love has no one than this, that he lay down his life for his friends.”
 Why would Jesus give us such a command as this?
 Why would Jesus give this command the night before he died on the cross?
 How did Jesus show his love for us?
 Do you agree that there is no greater love than laying down one’s life for his friends?
 Did Jesus do this for you and me?
 If we are to love each other as Jesus loved us, how do we do this?
 When we look at Jesus’ life and how he lived it, what might we be able to model in our lives?
 When we look at Jesus laying down his life for us, how might we be able to “lay down our life” for our friends?
 Do you love others as Jesus loved you?

 Psalms - Wow.
 I love Psalm 119 verse 54 today - "Your principles have been the music of my life throughout the years of my pilgrimage."
 What a beautiful metaphor - God's principles being the music of our lives through all our years as we are on our pilgrimage.
 Great stuff!
 How might God's principles actually become the music of your life?
-Do you think you'd need to be reading God's Word frequently to tune into his frequency?
-I commend you for reading the Bible each day this year as we go through the One Year Bible.
+Do you think you'd need to be reading God's Word frequently to tune into his frequency? (did you catch that - frequently & frequency? :) I commend you for reading the Bible each day this year as we go through the One Year Bible.
 I pray you'll continue to read the Bible daily in all of your years to come.
 I pray God's principles are and will be the music of your life.

 Verse 59 today is a great verse for each of us to consider - "I pondered the direction of my life, and I turned to follow your statutes."
 Have you ever reached a mid-life or maybe even a quarter-life crisis where you pondered the direction of your life?
-Do you like the direction your life is heading?
+Do you like the direction your life is heading now?
 Do you want to change that direction?
 Will you turn to follow God's way?
-God's truth?
+God's Truth?
 God's life for you?
-Do you believe that God's plans for you are so much bigger than any plans of your own that you could dream up?
+Do you believe that God's plans for you are so much bigger than any plans of your own that you could dream up on your own?